 Breakfast and lunch on the Fridtjof Nansen ship are buffet-style and open-seating.
-The serving area is situated in the centre of the ship's restaurant in a square formation.
+The serving area is situated in the center of the ship's restaurant in a square formation.
 Meals are spread out over a couple of hours, so the dining room is seldom crowded.
-Some dinners are open seating self-service buffets, while others are plated meals served in one or two seatings, depending on how full the cruise ship is.
+Some dinners are open-seating, self-service buffets, while others are plated meals served in one or two seatings, depending on how full the cruise ship is.

-- The Restaurant / Aune Main Dining which is named after the Norwegian polar expedition supplier Tinus Aune (dining room with large floor-ceiling windows, buffet station in the middle and outdoor seating area)
+- The Restaurant / Aune Main Dining (named after the Norwegian polar expedition supplier Tinus Aune) is the ship's dining room (capacity 234 seats) with large floor-ceiling windows, buffet station in the middle, outdoor seating area (alfresco terrace).

-- The Bistro / Fredheim is an informal social meeting place which is named after 1900s hunting station located on Svalbard (offers light snacks and drinks; has a separate buffet dining area).
+- The Bistro / Fredheim (capacity 71 seats) is a casual dining lounge named after Villa Fredheim (early-20th-century hunting station on Spitsbergen Island).
+Fredheim Restaurant offers light snacks and beverages (in a lounge seating) and has a separate buffet dining area.

 Shipboard entertainment options - Fun and Sport